mich3ll3e/employee-directory/README.md

 # employee-directory
+This is an app made by using React.
 ## Deployment
 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.
 ## User Story